-Crews can go afloat at 0850, no earlier

-Crews should be aware there will be GBRT crews still racing up to 0910
+Crews shall not go afloat any earlier than 08:50 and should be aware there will be GBRT crews racing until 0910.

-This applies from 30 minutes BEFORE the first race, until after the last race has finished on each day
+This pattern applies from 30 minutes BEFORE the first race, until after the last race has finished.
+Failure to comply with these rules will lead to the removal of the crew or club from the regatta.

-Points of Danger:
+Points of Danger

 - 1. The pontoons on the side of the course past the Finish Tower and in front of the new boathouses should not be used by any crews. - 2.
-The rafts on the Country Park side of the course are out of bounds to all crews during this regatta.

-- 3. Static crews in Lane 7 must be aware of the potential danger of being blown into the racing Lane 6 if there is a cross wind.
+The rafts on the Country Park side of the course are out of bounds to all crews during this regatta. - 3.
+Static crews in Lane 7 must be aware of the potential danger of being blown into the racing Lane 6 if there is a cross wind.
 Crews stopping in Lane 7 are advised to stop close to the bank. - 4.
 Crews must take particular care of the stake boat mooring cable in Lane 7 beside the intermediate start. - 5.
 Crews must take particular care when crossing the course to get to their allocated lane. - 6.
-Crews must take particular care in the finish area to avoid collisions with other crews that have just finished or have been cooling down
+Crews must take particular care in the finish area to avoid collisions with other crews that have just finished, have been cooling down - 7.
+Crews must take care to avoid the intermediate start pontoons which may be 'in place' during practice sessions.